 Two Unique Campus-Based Scholarships

 A limited number of merit-based scholarships are awarded to incoming students with solid and competitive academic records.
 No application is required.
-Priority consideration will be given to students accepted to the college before the deadline of February 15th for the fall semester.
+Priority consideration will be given to students accepted to the college before the deadline of February 15 for the fall semester.
 Awarded students will be notified after acceptance to the college.
+All awards are one-time awards, except where noted.

 - Students must reside on campus and be full time.